AdaCore/gnatstudio/docs/users_guide/projects.rst

 file in the :guilabel:`Project` view and selecting the :menuselection:`Add To Extending Project` menu.
 You will see a dialog asking whether you want GPS to copy the file to the project extension's directory.
-GPS may also create some new project files in that directory if necessary and automatically reload the project as needed.
+GPS may also create some new project files in that directory, if necessary, and automatically reload the project as needed.
 From that point on, if you use the menu :menuselection:`File --> Open From Project`, GPS uses the file from the project extension.
-Open editors will still edit the same files they were, so you should open the new file in them if needed.
+Open editors will still edit the same files they previously contained, so you should open the new file in them if needed.

 .. index:: project; editing